 - Always pay interest on your Tally payments

-- Minimum of 660 credit score to qualify
+- Need good credit to qualify

 - Hard pull from credit card application

 - You have to take responsibility for making payments